Destination CE 2017

 About St. Thomas

-St. Thomas is one of the three main islands in the U.S. Virgin Islands (USVI), located in the Caribbean, and also houses the USVI capitol, Charlotte Amalie.
+St. Thomas is one of the three main islands in the U.S. Virgin Islands (USVI), located in the Caribbean, and is also home to the USVI capital, Charlotte Amalie.
 St. Thomas offers a host of opportunities and activities to make your 2017 vacation the trip of a lifetime!
 Water activities like snorkeling, kayaking and strolling the beach are always available, and St. Thomas is also rich with lots of history.

 Attractions unique to St. Thomas include: